 Employees who use their own personal vehicles for business use must understand that their personal auto insurance would be primary/pay first for all related auto claims.

-All other information for University vehicles can be found on Illinois State University's Facilities Site:
+All other information for University vehicles can be found on the Office of Parking and Transportation site.

 The University purchases commercial insurance to protect against financial loss resulting from employee dishonesty.
 This insurance is sometimes referred to as crime insurance.
 The University retains a high deductible per loss.
 The deductible is charged to the unit sustaining the loss.